Pedro Díaz (footballer, born 1998)

-Pedro Díaz Fanjul (born 5 June 1998) is a Spanish footballer who plays for Sporting de Gijón as a central midfielder.
+Pedro Díaz Fanjul (born 5 June 1998) is a Spanish professional footballer who plays as a central midfielder for La Liga club Rayo Vallecano.

 Club career

+Sporting Gijón

 Born in Siero, Asturias, Díaz was a Sporting de Gijón youth graduate.
 He made his senior debut with the reserves on 8 March 2015 at the age of just 16, starting in a 1–3 Segunda División B away loss against Racing de Ferrol.

 Díaz renewed his contract until 2019 on 30 December 2015.
 He scored his first senior goal four days later, netting the last in a 2–0 away win against CD Guijuelo.

 Díaz made his first team debut on 6 September 2017, starting in a 1–0 win at CF Reus Deportiu, for the season's Copa del Rey.
 Ahead of the 2019–20 campaign, he was definitely promoted to the main squad.

+Díaz scored his first professional goal on 1 September 2019, netting the opener in a 2–0 home win over Albacete Balompié.
+On 8 March 2021, already established as a regular starter, he renewed his contract until 2025.

+Bordeaux

+On 3 August 2023, Sporting announced that they reached an agreement with Ligue 2 side Bordeaux for the transfer of Díaz.

+Rayo Vallecano

+On 5 August 2024, Díaz signed for La Liga club Rayo Vallecano on a three-year contract.